Preparing For Your Session | How To Get The Best Pictures

 Toddlers.

 Oh man, do I love toddlers!
 They keep me on my toes, literally!
 If you have a walking child between 1 and 3 years old, it’s very likely he or she is going to bust out of your arms at some point and run away.
 That’s okay!
-But to make the most of your time with me, please be prepared to bring them back quickly.
-Throughout your session, I will coach you through some ways to engage your child and get him or her to smile and play with you while I’m sneaking pictures.
-Playing peek-a-boo, singing a favorite song, swinging in your hands, and tickling are some of my favorite ways to wrangle a toddler!
-Also, sometimes little kids can get overwhelmed by too much direction and will start acting out.
-If this happens, let me try to work with them one-on-one.
-Kids will often cooperate for me because I’m new and giving them special attention.
+But to make the most of your time with me, please be prepared to pick them up and bring them back quickly.
+Don't let them keep wandering off.

 Bribes.
 Snacks.
 Etc.